Restorative Dental Implants & Full Mouth Dental Implants Chattanooga

 Because dental implants perform, look and feel just like natural teeth, they are the preferred option for tooth replacement or denture replacement in our Chattanooga dental office and leading dental practices across the country.

-In fact, Dr. Mark McOmie has been at the forefront of implant dentistry and restorative dentistry for many years and performs hundreds of dental implants each year which tells you just how experienced our office is at performing dental implant surgery.
+In fact, Dr. Mark McOmie has been at the forefront of implant dentistry and restorative dentistry for many years and performs hundreds of dental implants and dental bone grafts for implants each year which tells you just how experienced our office is at performing dental implant surgery.
 Most general dentists just don’t have the expertise or experience to perform successful implant procedures, and on average only 10-15% of all dentists offer them.

 Illustration of bone loss due to missing teeth and bone resorption